Hubert H. Humphrey Fellowship Pre-Academic Program

 - If you think you have had these vaccinations but don’t have a record, the staff at Watkins will offer you the possibility of taking a blood test (called a titer test) to check your immunity levels.

-- On the 4th of July, you will have a chance to see how Lawrence celebrates US Independence Day.
-After dark, you will join Lawrence families by the river for an ice cream social and a fireworks display with lots of patriotic music and fun.
+- We are hoping that on the 4th of July, you will have a chance to see how Lawrence celebrates US Independence Day.
+If the pandemic restrictions allow, after dark, you will join Lawrence families by the river for a fireworks display with lots of patriotic music and fun.

-- You will visit a local lake for a relaxing day.
+- During that weekend You will also visit a local lake for some outdoor fun.
 You will have a picnic, play volleyball and soccer, and have a chance to go for a swim in the lake.

 Emergency phone: 785-521-5944